What Increases the Risk of Communicable Diseases?

 Some different ways in which contagious diseases are transmitted include:

-- From physical contact with the affected person, for example, touch, droplets, sexual intercourse, and faecal
+- From physical contact with an infected person, including touch, respiratory droplets, sexual contact, and the faecal–oral route.

 - Through insect or animal bites